 Highfield is a small-scale farm which aims to combine ethical and sustainable farming practices with the conservation of critically endangered Box Gum Grassy Woodland.
-We farm only one-third of the 820 acre property, with the remaining two-thirds left as protected woodland.
+We farm only one-third of the 820 acre property.
+The remaining two-thirds is left as protected woodland.

-Our sheep and cattle are grass-fed only on mostly native pasture.
-We do not use growth promotants or hormones.
+Our sheep and cattle are grass-fed only, on mostly native pasture.
+We do not feed them grain, growth promotants or hormones.

-At Highfield we run Dorper sheep, a breed developed in South Africa from Dorset Horn sheep and Black-headed Persian sheep.
+At Highfield we run Dorper sheep.
+A breed developed in South Africa from Dorset Horn and Black-headed Persian sheep.
 Dorpers are hardy and do well on native pasture.
 With their black heads, chunky bodies and horizontal ears, they’re good to look at, and best of all, they produce fantastic marbled lamb.

 You can be assured that they are grass-fed.
 We do not feed them grain or send them off to feedlots to 'finish'.

-It is a priority for us to have relaxed animals.
+Good food starts with relaxed animals allowed to exhibit their natural behaviours.
 We move our sheep quietly on foot without dogs, motor bikes or 4-wheelers using low-stress stock handling techniques.
 We do not remove the tails of our sheep and we do not wean our lambs – the ewes do that.
-Lambs are processed at our closest facility in Gundagai and cut expertly by our local Gundagai butcher.
+To ensure the lowest food miles our lambs are processed at our closest facility in Gundagai and cut expertly by our butcher in Mangoplah.

-We are in love with our mini herd of Dexter cattle.
+We love our mini herd of heritage Dexter cattle.
 Dexters are a small breed of dual-purpose (providing milk and meat) cattle from Ireland.
-Once a rare breed, they are now classified as recovering.
-Our girls are Geranium, Dora and little Hazel.
-We have also just welcomed new calves – Mr Poindexter, Baby Blue and Baby Violet.
+Once a rare breed, they are now classified as ‘recovering’.

-Our chickens - a mixed flock of Australorps, White Leghorns, Rhode Island Reds and a few Araucanas produce fabulous pasture-raised eggs with exceptionally orange yolks.
-We do not raise ISA Browns as they have short lives due to their prolific egg-laying qualities.
+Our chickens - a mixed flock of Australorps, White Leghorns, Rhode Island Reds, Araucanas and Marans produce fabulous pasture-raised eggs with exceptionally orange yolks.
+We do not raise ISA Browns or Hi-line Browns - they are industrial chickens and they have short lives due to their prolific egg-laying qualities.

 Our hens roost and lay in their own caravan and are moved to a fresh patch of grass each week.
 During the day they are free to roam and graze on grass, in search of worms and grubs.
-We supplement their diet with a little grain and grit.
-They are stocked at 1,000 birds per hectare, significantly lower that the free-range classification of ‘Free-range’ at 10,000 birds per hectare and lower than the RSPCA recommended rate of 1,500 birds per hectare.
+We supplement their diet with grain, apple cider vinegar and garlic.
+This acts as a natural tonic and natural worming treatment.